FePhyFoFum/phyx/README.md

         brew install git
         brew install cmake
         brew install homebrew/science/nlopt
+        _in recent versions armadillo from brew works best_ brew install armadillo

 3. On to phyx. first, clone the repository (if you haven't already):

         git clone https://github.com/FePhyFoFum/phyx.git

 4. Install the final dependency, armadillo, (included with phyx):
+ - This can be installed from the deps or from brew:

 		cd phyx/deps
 		tar -xzf armadillo-7.400.2.tgz